-Our introductory Scrambling Course offers the summer hill walker the chance to climb some of the classic scrambling routes and ridges in the Lake District.
+Our Mountain Scrambling Course offers the summer hill walker the chance to climb some of the classic scrambling routes and ridges in the Lake District.
 We will instruct you during the course in the techniques to enable you to move quickly, confidently and safely over steep and rocky ground, plus the basic rope work and route choice skills to become self-sufficient.
-The severity of the scrambles undertaken will be tailored to your present ability, from the classic Striding Edge on Helvellyn to Jack’s Rake on Pavey Ark or Tarn Crag.
+The severity of the scrambles undertaken will be tailored to your present ability, from the classic Jack’s Rake on Pavey Ark to Pinnacle Ridge on St Sunday Crag.

-You should have experience of 3 season hill walking, a good head for heights and steeper terrain and a reasonable level of fitness.
+You should have experience of 3 season hill walking and be happy on the classic walkers ridges such as Stridding Edge or Sharp Edge indicating you have a good head for heights and steeper terrain and a reasonable level of fitness.

 Please DO NOT book accommodation or make non-changeable travel arrangements until the course is confirmed to run.